instanetk/makeitgogo/README.md

 ### Campaign page

 On the campaign page we see a clean look with plenty of white space balancing the elements.
 Notice the appearance of the `Progress` reusable component.
-We use an fuchia accent color to highlight the main call to action to back a project on the BACK IT button.
+We use an fuchsia accent color to highlight the main call to action to back a project on the BACK IT button.

 ![figure 2](media/figure2.png)